Cycling74/min-api/doc/GuideToWritingObjects.md

 	}
 };
 ```
 A "number" message will be called for either "float" or "int" input.
+If you want to only handle ints then define an "int" message; if you want to only handle floats then define a "float" message.

 ## Attributes